310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es2.md

 {% endbubble %}

 {% bubble Kanata %}
-hehe, that's because you're a hero. of course you'd be popular~♪
+fufu, that's because you're a hero. of course you would be popular~♪

-my present to you is this huge fish. i'm going to cook it up, so please wait a while.
+my present to you is this huge fish. i am going to cook it up, so please wait a while.
 {% endbubble %}

 {% bubble Chiaki %}